courtneysims/Bikesharing/README.md

 ## Overview

 The project uses data from the NYC Citi Bike Share program.
 The purpose of the analysis is to determine the viability of implementing a similar program in Des Moines, Iowa.
-Visualizations of the users of the program allow for a more in-depth understanding of the NYC Citi Bike Share program to assist in a possible business pitch to investors.
+Visualizations of the users of the program allow for a more in-depth understanding of the NYC Citi Bike Share program to assist in a possible business proposal.

 ## Results